Select your Open Day

 - Discover current and emerging sector developments through the programme's wide-ranging links with the tourism industry

 - Enjoy excellent career opportunities in the public and private sectors in tourism, leisure and hospitality

-Re-launched for 2016 with a contemporary, international perspective, our MSc in Tourism is a flexible programme designed for new graduates and those already working in the tourism, leisure and hospitality sectors.
+Our MSc in Tourism is a flexible programme designed for new graduates and those already working in the tourism, leisure and hospitality sectors.

 As with previous Tourism Masters courses, the MSc is expected to attract students from all parts of the globe including the UK, Africa, America and China.
 Such varied cohorts enrich the learning process, bringing together different experiences and facilitating informed discussion and knowledge sharing.